Centerbridge Partners

 In 2010, Centerbridge won control of Extended Stay Hotels, a company that Gallogly had been involved with at Blackstone.
 That same year, Centerbridge acquired 'GMAC Commercial Finance', a subsidiary of Ally Financial as well as Rock Bottom Restaurants and Gordon Biersch Brewery Restaurant Group, merged to form CraftWorks Restaurants & Breweries.
 In 2012, Centerbridge acquired P. F. Chang's China Bistro, a chain of Chinese casual dining restaurants.
 Three years later announced its agreement to buy Senvion SE from Indian wind turbine manufacturer Suzlon and acquired Great Wolf Resorts, the world's largest chain of indoor water park resorts for $1.35 billion.

 In August 2016, Centerbridge Partners, together with Canyon Capital Advisors, Värde Partners and seven other funds, participates in the rescue of Spanish giant Abengoa, injecting a combined €1.17 billion.

 In January 2017, Centerbridge Partners sells Vela Energy to Sonnedix for €600 million.
 Sonnedix thus takes over a portfolio of 136MWp, corresponding to 43 solar PV plants in Spain, making it the second largest solar PV operator in Spain and one of the largest in the world, with close to 500MW worldwide.

 During the 2020 Democratic Party presidential primaries, Pete Buttigieg received scrutiny for accepting donations from members of Centerbridge due to the firm's "reputation for its work buying up distressed debt in Puerto Rico."
 Centerbridge sat on the steering committee of the Ad Hoc group, a group of hedge funds that litigated against the Puerto Rican government for full repayment on constitutionally guaranteed general obligation bonds.

 In the fall of 2020, Centerbridge took a minority stake in FreshDirect, an online grocer.
 The deal was part of a buyout of the company along with Dutch-based food retailer Ahold Delhaize.

+As of March 2026, Centerbridge was believed to have held talks with investment company J.C.
+Flowers & Co. regarding a possible partnership to take over Irish retail bank Permanent TSB (PTSB).